btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 42.4 20180129 =

+* New: Option to show all sites on a multinetwork setup, instead of defaulting to just the sites on the current network.
+* Fix: Do not broadcast non-existent posts using the API.
+* Fix: Speed up post editing when user has access to a _large_ amount of blogs by caching the blog names.
+Best used in conjunction with the <a href="https://broadcast.plainviewplugins.com/addon/all-blogs/">All-Blogs add-ons</a>.
+* Fix: Adding Tracking Code Manager plugin to list of incompatible plugins.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/h5p/">H5P</a>: Adds support for the <a href="https://wordpress.org/plugins/h5p/">H5P Interactive Content</a> plugin.

+= 42.3 20180115 =

+* Fix: Also sync term_order setting when syncing terms.
+* Fix: Do not overwrite attachment's _wp_attached_file property, which otherwise would prevent the attachment from being seen.
+Sometimes.

 = 42.2 20171213 =